Nextgentm/grant-proposal/README.md

 LootMogul community - https://www.instagram.com/lootmogul/

 Finally, LootMogul's seed round is funded by billion-dollar web 3 crypto companies and web 2 traditional equity venture funds - Harmony, PowerHouse Ventures, BCT, and u2poia with grants from Polygon and Sandbox.
+Our token round of investments are going to be lead by Woodstock, SL2 Capital, Animoca Brands and others.

 #### Architecture